 Documentation and Communication with Healthcare Providers

 Talking well with doctors is very important for pregnant women.
 They need to share their medical history and any risks from medicines.
-This way, they get care that fits their needs and history.

 Tracking Symptoms